Family Focused Initiatives

 Princeton University has partnered with Bright Horizons to provide you with backup care when you experience temporary disruptions in your child, adult, or elder caregiving arrangements that would otherwise prevent you from fulfilling work or study obligations.
 As a graduate degree candidate, you have 100 hours of care available for each calendar year.
 More information is available on the Human Resources website.

-Student Child Care Assistance Program
+Graduate Child Assistance Program

 University-affiliated Child Care Centers